Keyteq/cloudinary-metaindexer/README.md

 Indexes cloudinary account to a mongodb database, and makes it available to list items in the frontend based on configured tags.

+This way you can create custom eZ pages that only lists cloudinary resources tagged with certain tags.

+## Prerequisites

+- eZ Publish 5.4+ / eZ Platform
+- Mongodb installed on the server.
+- A cloudinary account.

 ## INSTALL

-If you are running PHP 7+ you don't have the old legacy mongodb.
+If you are running PHP 7+ you don't have the old legacy mongodb php extension.
 You need to install this adapter for mongodb:

 ```
 composer require alcaeus/mongo-php-adapter --ignore-platform-reqs